Three Sheets won Bar of the Year at CLASS bar awards 2019, here’s why to head in to celebrate…

 Where is it?
 510b Kingsland Road.
 Nearest tube: Dalston Junction overground station.

 Who’s behind Three Sheets?
 This is the first venture from the Venning brothers, originally from Manchester, who have worked in leading cocktail bars for years, most notably Max’s experience with Tony Conigliaro’s Drinks Factory and 69 Colebrooke Row and Noel’s time in Manchester at tequila bar Crazy Pedro’s.
+Max also won bartender of the year at CLASS bar awards 2019.

 What’s the vibe?